sanketpadhyal/LocateAid-v2/README.md

 # 🚑 LocateAid v2

-LocateAid is an emergency-focused web project designed to provide **quick access to essential tools and solutions** during critical situations.
+>>> BUG RECEIVED MANUAL SEARCH IS NOT WORKING IM WORKING ON IT AND WILL GET SOLVED IN FEW MINUTES 😋 LocateAid is an emergency-focused web project designed to provide **quick access to essential tools and solutions** during critical situations.
 With **v2**, we’ve made the platform smarter, faster, and more reliable 🚀.
 ---